nachocaru/xaprb.com/content/blog/2006-09-12-type-conversion-semantics-of-mysqls-between-operator.md

 ### Introduction

-Here&#8217;s the setup: I was trying to select every day in the current month.
+Here's the setup: I was trying to select every day in the current month.
 Have you read my article about how [stringifying dates is faster than comparing them as dates][1]?
 At the time I wrote this query, I was experimenting with such things after seeing my co-workers do it a lot, for example, taking the left ten characters of a `timestamp` column to get the date part of it.
 As a result, I took a shortcut to find the beginning of the month: I selected the left seven characters of a `date` column.

 In many queries this would be OK, but in my particular query it caused trouble.
-Here&#8217;s a test suite so you can follow along:
+Here's a test suite so you can follow along:

 <pre>create table date_test(d date primary key);